Hey everybody, and welcome to PT Pioneer.

 That brings us to their bodybuilding training course or BBS (bodybuilding specialist).

-The International Association of Fitness Science was founded on the principles of functional exercise, weight loss, basic nutrition, and an understanding of the basic human body types.
+The International Association of Fitness Science was founded on functional exercise, weight loss, basic nutrition, and understanding basic human body types.

-These key aspects, when fine-tuned, are what lead to success in bodybuilding.
+When fine-tuned, these key aspects lead to success in bodybuilding.

 The International Federation of Bodybuilding was founded in 1946, making it the oldest institution on this list.